 So we put a red nose in her hands and decided to sing some of her memories into this red nose.

 So we sang, ‘In die Berg bin ich gern’ and she started to sing with us.
 And then she started to cry.
-(At this point, Norbert and us have tears in our eyes and goosebumps on our skin) It was very moving.
+(At this point, Scott and I have tears in our eyes and goosebumps on our skin) It was very moving.

 VW: How do you get in and out of character?